-Coronavirus: Rajasthan extends lockdown till April 30; global toll crosses 1 lakh-mark

-India confirmed its worst daily spike – 896 – in the number of new cases by Friday evening.
+Coronavirus: 1,035 more cases in 24 hours, India now has 7,447 infections

+Total deaths in India rose to 239 and the global toll crossed 1-lakh mark.

+The number of coronavirus cases in India rose to 7,447 by Saturday morning with 239 deaths, according to the health ministry.
+The country recorded 1,035 coronavirus cases and 40 deaths in 24 hours.
+Meanwhile, 642 patients recovered from the infection.

 Rajasthan on Friday became the third state to extend the three-week lockdown till April 30 to rein in the coronavirus pandemic.
-The number of coronavirus cases in India rose to 6,761 by Friday evening with 206 deaths, according to the health ministry.
-The number of Covid-19 patients who have recovered in India crossed the 500 mark.

 The Centre had once again allayed concerns about the domestic availability of anti-malaria drug hydroxychloroquine and said it had over three times the number of tablets than it needs.